Engee documentation

 include purge select_packages status

-Next, let’s look at the EngeePkg.status and EngeePkg.purge functions with specific examples.
+Next, let’s look at the functions EngeePkg.status and EngeePkg.purge using specific examples.

 The EngeePkg.status function displays the status of installed packages and/or downloaded modules.
-Unlike Pkg.status, EngeePkg.status can display information about loaded modules, distinguish between system and user packages, and determine which packages are included in the system image.
+Unlike Pkg.status, EngeePkg.status can provide information about downloaded modules, distinguish between system and user packages, and determine which ones are included in the system image.

 EngeePkg.status(modules::Union{String, UUID, Module, ModuleSelection};